 How Probate Works With Property in Different States

-The first and most important thing to understand about the probate process is that the law requires the probate to be filed in the state and county where the person actually lived when they died.
-This means that the location where the person spent most of their time or where they mainly lived is going to be where their probate must be file.
+The first and most important thing to understand about the probate process is that the law requires the petition to be filed in the state and county where the person actually lived when they died.
+This means that the location where the person spent most of their time or where they mainly lived is going to be where the petition must be filed.
 The law defines this as “residency.”
-Additionally, the laws state that the residency of the decedent determines which state, and county, and court for that matter, has proper jurisdiction to oversee the probate of the decedent.
-The purpose of defining probate jurisdiction is to avoid having individuals file competing probates for a decedent.
+Additionally, the laws state that the residency of the decedent determines which state, and county, and court for that matter, has proper jurisdiction to oversee the distribution of the property of the decedent.
+The purpose of defining jurisdiction is to avoid having individuals file competing probates for a decedent.
 It allows for the orderly and proper administration of the decedent’s estate.

 After determining residency of the decedent, the next step is to determine whether there is real estate or real property owned by the decedent in another state.
-When this occurs a supplemental probate will likely need to be filed in the state where the additional property is located.
-A supplemental probate simply identifies the probate that has already been filed and the Personal Representative who was appointed in the state where the decedent resided.
-The supplemental probate then asks the court to recognize the original probate and to allow the same Personal Representative to deal with property located within the second state.
+When this occurs a supplemental proceeding will likely need to be filed in the state where the additional property is located.
+A supplemental proceeding simply identifies the original probate that has already been filed and the Personal Representative who was appointed in the state where the decedent resided.
+The supplemental proceeding then asks the court to recognize the original appointments and to allow the same Personal Representative to deal with property located within the second state.

-However, if another person claims an interest in the property, regardless of whether is it significant or not, or real estate or not, a supplemental probate may be required to resolve the dispute.
-A supplemental probate does cost money because it requires the assistance of an attorney located in the state where the property is held.
+However, if another person claims an interest in the property, regardless of whether is it significant or not, or real estate or not, a supplemental proceeding may be required to resolve the dispute.
+Supplemental proceedings do cost money because the require the assistance of an attorney located in the state where the property is held.
 The costs also vary from state to state depending on the rates charged by the attorneys and the fees associated with filing petitions in court.Enlist an Idaho Estate Planning Attorney to Help You